mrocklin/blog/_posts/work/2012-11-23-BuildingComputations.md

     Source:     alpha*A*B
     Target:     SYMM(alpha, A, B, S.Zero, B)
     Wilds:      alpha, A, B
-    Condition:  Q.symmetric(A) | Q.symmetric(B))
+    Condition:  Q.symmetric(A) | Q.symmetric(B)
 {% endhighlight %}

 This means that we convert the expression `alpha*A*B` into the computation `SYMM(alpha, A, B, S.Zero, B)` (a SYmmetric Matrix Multiply) for any `(alpha, A, B)` when either `A` is symmetric or `B` is symmetric.

-Thanks to [unification]({{BASE_PATH}}/work/2012/11/01/Unification/) rewrite patterns are simple to make.
-Someone who is familiar with BLAS/LAPACK but unfamiliar with compilers would be able to make many of these easily.
+Thanks to [unification]({{BASE_PATH}}/work/2012/11/01/Unification/) rewrite patterns are easy to write.
+Someone who is familiar with BLAS/LAPACK but unfamiliar with compilers would be able to make these easily.

 Expressions to Computations
 ---------------------------